KonradKuznicki/fs-ftp-ts/README.md

 To get something working for the first version I used [node-ftp](https://github.com/mscdex/node-ftp)

-But this project is maintained for last 4 years so I plan to rewrite it and fix bugs
+But this project is not maintained for last 4 years so I plan to rewrite it and fix bugs

 # FTP Client in TypeScript